kataklisma/android-google-places/README.md

 For more information about Text Sarch Request you can see the <a href="https://developers.google.com/places/documentation/search#TextSearchRequests">Official Google Place Api Documentation for Text Search Request</a>

+## Supported Place Types

+you can check whether the types that you want to look for are supported by the API of google invoking this method:

+    boolean isSupported = gp.isSupportedPlace("placetype");

 ## Handling a place search response

     if (result.getStatusCode() == StatusCode.OK) {